 PRACTICAL TIPS

-The base is a flat, easy-to-reach walk from the parking, but the viewing platform at the top involves around 475 steps.
+The base is easy to reach on foot via the flat trail from the parking lot, but the viewing platform at the top involves about 475 steps.

 This well-rated tour from Reykjavík includes Skogafoss and many other stops.